MAS-Attention: Memory-Aware Stream Processing for Attention Acceleration on Resource-Constrained Edge Devices

 Foundation models \cite{vaswani2017attention, kitaev2020reformer, kaplan2020scaling, peebles2023scalable, li2024multimodal} have driven recent advancements in generative AI on edge devices such as smartphones, especially in AI agents \cite{zhang2023appagent, wang2024mobile, fan2025videoagent}, large language models (LLMs) \cite{radford2018improving, ouyang2022training, glaese2022improving, mehta2024openelm} and text-to-image diffusion models \cite{poole2022dreamfusion, esser2024scaling}.
 Central to these models is the attention mechanism, which captures long-range dependencies between tokens, but incurs quadratic memory and computational complexity due to pairwise token interactions.
 Deploying these models is challenging, especially on resource-constrained edge devices with limited on-chip cache and processing power.

 Significant efforts have been made to accelerate attention computation through software fusion techniques on datacenter-grade hardware.
 For cloud servers, multi-core parallelism \cite{shoeybi2019megatron, rasley2020deepspeed, narayanan2021efficient, kwon2023efficient, liu2023ring, cho2024kv} and efficient utilization of on-chip SRAM in GPUs \cite{kirk2007nvidia} are employed to enhance performance.
 FlashAttention \cite{dao2022flashattention, dao2023flashattention, shah2024flashattention, dao2023flashdecoding, hong2023flashdecoding++} related methods design I/O-aware exact attention speedup algorithms, leveraging GPU CUDA cores and on-chip SRAM to minimize access to High Bandwidth Memory (HBM), saving memory and reducing runtime.
-FuseMax \cite{nayak2024fusemax} uses Einsums and a spatial array accelerator, employing ping-pong scheduling to overlap MatMul and softmax operations.
-While FlashAttention-3 and FuseMax parallelize MatMul and softmax on multi-core architectures, these cloud-based acceleration methods cannot be applied on resource-constrained edge accelerators directly, which have a limited number of processing units and on-chip memory.
+FuseMax \cite{nayak2024fusemax} uses Einsums and a spatial array accelerator, employing ping-pong scheduling to overlap MatMul and softmax operations. {While FlashAttention-3 \cite{shah2024flashattention} parallelizes MatMul and softmax on multi-core architectures, these cloud-based acceleration methods do not directly apply to resource-constrained edge accelerators, where there are limited number of processing units and on-chip memory.}

 To speed up attention inference on edge devices, current methods mainly leverage graph fusion \cite{ivanov2021data, niu2021dnnfusion, aminabadi2022deepspeed, mei2023defines} to restrict or reduce data transfers between off-chip and on-chip memory.
 TVM \cite{chen2018tvm} utilizes an automated schedule optimizer to improve execution for a given neural network.
 Although TVM's auto-scheduler is designed for general purposes, the limitation is that it does not fuse MatMul and softmax operators in the attention block. oneDNN \cite{li2024onednn} tackles the fusion of MatMul and softmax with graph fusion templates and microkernels to accelerate attention on Intel CPUs, while FLAT \cite{kao2023flat} uses row-granularity tiling and on-chip cache to alleviate the bandwidth bottleneck to access off-chip memory, achieving speedup and energy savings.
 Similarly, proprietary technologies like NVIDIA TensorRT \cite{NvidiaTensorRT} and Apple CoreML \cite{appleCoreML, appleMetalPSG, appleAccelerateF} claim to leverage graph fusion for attention acceleration.